Procession held for Newport Beach police detective after longstanding battle with cancer

 NEWPORT BEACH, Calif.
 (KABC) -- A Newport Beach police detective was laid to rest following a solemn procession on Monday.

-Dozens of law enforcement members escorted a hearse carrying the body of Jon Jerema, a 12-year veteran of the force, to Pacific View Mortuary and Memorial Park in Newport.
+Dozens of law enforcement members escorted a hearse carrying the body of Jon Jarema, a 12-year veteran of the force, to Pacific View Mortuary and Memorial Park in Newport.

-Officers, firefighters and other first responders stood at attention and saluted Jerema.
+Officers, firefighters and other first responders stood at attention and saluted Jarema.

 Procession held for Newport Beach police detective after longstanding battle with cancer